-Our evaluation did not identify any changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Securities Exchange Act of 1934) that occurred during the quarter ended March 31, 2023, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Our evaluation did not identify any changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Securities Exchange Act of 1934) that occurred during the quarter ended June 30, 2023, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
 Our remediation plan is underway to address the material weakness mentioned above.
-During the quarter ended March 31, 2023, we designed and implemented controls for the timely accounting evaluation of research and development contracts that are intended to ensure appropriate expense recognition of certain pre-launch inventory.
 The material weakness will not be considered remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.